 Leitz Colorplan 90mm f/2.5

 So this is my first ever Leitz lens!
+Most Leitz lenses are well out of my price range!
+But a Leitz projector lens can be surprisingly affordable.
 My copy is a fairly early example, made in Germany and with a barrel constructed entirely out of metal.
 More modern examples have barrels made out of a mixture of metal and plastic and are made in Portugal.

-One thing to bear in mind with the Colorplan is that is isn't just heavier than a normal 35mm slide projector lens, it's also quite a bit longer, so it requires a slightly different adaptation method than I would use for a more common 85mm f/2.8 lens, but it still works well with my normal M52-M42 36-90mm focusing helicoid.
+One thing to bear in mind with the Colorplan is that it isn't just heavier than a normal 35mm slide projector lens, it's also quite a bit longer, so it requires a slightly different adaptation method than I would use for most 35mm slide projector lenses, but it still works well with my normal M52-M42 36-90mm focusing helicoid.
 Here is a full list of all the things I used to adapt this lens:

 - An M52-M42 36-90mm focusing helicoid available from Amazon or eBay